taylorhcarroll/Regex-Anatomy/README.md

 https://regexr.com/ is a great resource to practice regular expressions.

+regexexample: /cat/g

 The fat cat ran down the street.
 It was searching for a mouse to eat.

-what goes inbetween the slashes is the search criteria what comes after the closing slash are tags such as:
+what goes inbetween the slashes is the search criteria in this case we're looking for the string 'cat' what comes after the closing slash are tags such as:

 g Means global